tiaho/Michelmore-Lab-Scripts/README.md

 * builds and calibrates covariance models in infernal for multiple alignments

+**coge_filter.pl**

+* runs other scripts that filters the CoGe condensed.txt files
+* also extracts the chromosome range for the genomes in comparison

 **extract_coge_stats.pl**

 * extracts some summary statistics from CoGe analyses